OwnID/ownid-ios-sdk/Docs/sdk-advanced-configuration.md

 In Xcode, go to **Info > URL Types**, and then use the **URL Schemes** field to specify the redirection URL.
 For example, if the value of the `OwnIDRedirectionURL` key is `com.myapp.demo://myhost`, then you could copy `com.myapp.demo` and paste it into the **URL Schemes** field.

 ## Manually Invoke OwnID Flow
-As alternative to OwnID button it is possible to use custom view to call functionality.
-In a nutshell, here it is the same behaviour from `ownIDViewModel`, just with your custom view provided.

-Create simple `PassthroughSubject`.
-After you created custom view, on press send void action through this `PassthroughSubject`.
-In your `viewModel`, make `ownIDViewModel` to subscribe to this newly created publisher.
+As an alternative to using the OwnID button, you can create a custom view to trigger the same functionality.
+Essentially, this will mirror the behavior of OwnIDViewModel, but with your custom view.
+To implement this, create a `PassthroughSubject` and send a value on the button press.
+In your ViewModel, make the `OwnIDViewModel` subscribe to this newly created publisher.

 ```swift
 // ...